-As his rookie broadcast contract with CBS concludes at the end of this season, Romo could become the highest-paid sportscaster in sports history.
-Michael McCarthy of Front Office Sports reports that ESPN is preparing to make Romo an offer for the 2020 season and beyond that would fetch him between $10 and $14 million per year.
+As his rookie broadcast contract with CBS expired at the end of this past season, Romo could become the highest-paid sportscaster in sports history.
+Michael McCarthy of Front Office Sports initially reported in January that ESPN is preparing to make Romo an offer for the 2020 season and beyond that would fetch him between $10 and $14 million per year.

 Sporting News first reported Romo was seeking at least $10 million per year in a new deal after the current season.

 Then, on February 12, Outkick the Coverage‘s Clay Travis reported Romo could make $15 to $20 million annually by either CBS or ESPN.

 UPDATE (March 2, 2020): Romo was looking for a record-setting contract, and he got it.

 Andrew Marchand of the New York Post broke the news that Romo signed a long-term deal with CBS to stay in the booth alongside Jim Nantz.
 Romo’s reported long-term deal is expected to be at least five years and will pay him around $17 million per year.

 All told, it’s expected that Romo’s contract will pay him over $100 million for the life of the deal.

 Romo has been with CBS since 2017 and earned $4 million annually, according to Marchand.
 His annual salary now rises to a level higher than most head coaches in the NFL.